Gemini Code MCP Setup

 mcpbundles init

-This automatically discovers your bundles, writes the Gemini Code config, and handles authentication.
+This automatically discovers your MCP servers, writes the Gemini Code config, and handles authentication.
 No manual JSON editing needed.

 After running mcpbundles init, restart Gemini Code and your tools will be available.